Table of Contents

-- Umbrella, rain poncho, rain pants, windbreakers: Usually, we count on our Gore Tex to keep us dry and taking a cab if needed when moving with baggage from place to place.
+- Umbrella, rain poncho, rain pants, windbreakers: Usually, we count on our Gore Tex jackets to keep us dry and take a cab if needed when moving with baggage from place to place.
 But if we’re going someplace known for wet weather, like Great Britain or New Zealand, we’ll take additional rain protection.
 The windbreakers are to wrap around our carry-ons to provide some additional protection.

-- Bug spray: It can be both necessary and difficult to find in the rainforest.
+- Bug spray: It can be both necessary and difficult to find in the rainforest!

 - Plastic storage containers: If we anticipate carrying food from one location to the next.

 - Utensils: If we think we may end up cooking or getting lots of takeout.